iothedev/networkscan/README.md

 # networkscan
-Scan the entire internet for active IP addresses.
+Scan the entire internet for active websites.

 > mess around with the settings at the bottom of the script and try find the best one.